 Making robots more efficient

 The human-robot collaboration needs to be efficient and safe as more industrial robots enter the production floor and work alongside a human.
 As AI advances, industrial robots are going to develop which will enable these robots to handle more cognitive tasks.
-It will also allow it to make autonomous decisions based on real-time environmental data and will further optimise processes.
+It will also allow it to make autonomous decisions based on real-time environmental data and will further optimize processes.

 Supply chain and AI

 In this scenario, AI-based algorithms are completely objective.
 No assumptions are taken at face value.
 Every minute detail is tested according to actual performance.
 This is done against a wide range of manufacturing scenarios and conditions.
 The core element of the Industry 4.0 revolution is AI and which is not limited to the use cases from the production floor.
-The manufacturing supply chain can also be optimised with the help of AI algorithms – this helps companies to anticipate how the market is going to change, which becomes a massive advantage for the management, making them move from a reactive mindset to a strategic one.
+The manufacturing supply chain can also be optimized with the help of AI algorithms – this helps companies to anticipate how the market is going to change, which becomes a massive advantage for the management, making them move from a reactive mindset to a strategic one.

 Where India stands